 The Keith Haring Foundation is a FANTASTIC teaching resource.
 The Foundation was established by Keith before his death and helps to fund AIDs research and help kids in need.
 You can read and share Keith Haring’s child-friendly bio and take a more in-depth look at Keith Haring’s life on HaringKids.com.
-There’s also great FlipBook videos of his work, too.
+There are also great FlipBook videos of his work, too.

 Floss Dancin’ Dude, Hairy Dog, and Blue Lego Brick

 Here’s what we made!
 Introducing our own Keith Haring-inspired symbology:

 - The Blue Lego Brick + Baseball Cap

 And our characters are FLOSSING!!!!!

 I’m a big proponent of encouraging and building confidence in young artists’ minds.
 One of the ways I do this is by reproducing my children’s favorite artwork.
 This shows my kids that their creative endeavors are valuable and worthy of being displayed and turned into derivate artwork.

 During the COVID-19 mask-wearing mandate, my son LOVED wearing his Keith Haring-inspired Blue Lego Brick and Baseball Cap Dancing the Floss personalized mask!
 Isn’t it cute???
 We also turn many of our children’s drawings and LEGO MOCs into wall and window decals proudly displayed around our home.

 We’d love to see what you make!
 Pin this for later and don’t forget to share your creations!
 We’re @artsandbricks and #artsandbricks on social.